h0uz3/ESPloder/README.md

 - Check out using git.
 - Enter project root.
 - Type "ant" and hit Enter.
 - The executable jar file will be in the "dist" directory.
-You can start it from console using java -jar ESPlorer.jar.
+You can start it from console using java -jar ESPloder.jar.